thiviyanT/IntelliGraphs/README.md

 ## About IntelliGraphs

-IntelliGraphs is a Python package that generates a collection of benchmark datasets.
-These datasets are intended to be used for benchmarking machine learning models under transductive settings.
+IntelliGraphs is a collection of datasets for benchmarking Knowledge Graph Generation models.
+This is a Python package that loads the datasets and verifing graphs using logical rules expressed in First-Order Logical (FOL) rules.
 It can also be used as a testbed for developing new generative models.

-This library was designed to be extendable to create new synthetic datasets with custom First-Order Logical (FOL) rules.
+### Long-term Storage of Datasets

+The datasets have been uploaded to Zenodo.
+Here is the link: https://doi.org/10.5281/zenodo.7824818

 ### Advantages